 Tandem skydives are conducted from altitudes up to 13000 feet ASL, completing 30 – 45 seconds of freefall.
 After the first 12 seconds of freefall, you will accelerate to 120 mph, yet the sensation you feel is one of ‘floating on air’.
 Solo first jumps are conducted from 4700 feet ASL, with you freefalling for up to 5 seconds until the automatically deployed parachute is fully inflated.

-The sensation is awesome!
-The feeling is a floating or flying feeling rather than the dropping feeling of a roller coaster.
+Not a fan of rollercoasters?
+Don’t worry!
+In skydiving, the feeling is a floating or flying feeling rather than the dropping feeling of a roller coaster.

 If you are interested in researching skydiving further, we recommend the following sites to check out.